dhutapratama/docs/eloquent-resources.md

 <a name="pagination"></a>
 ### Pagination

-You may pass a Laravel paginator instance to the `collection` method of a resource or to a custom resource collection:
+You may pass a Lets paginator instance to the `collection` method of a resource or to a custom resource collection:

     use App\Http\Resources\UserCollection;
     use App\Models\User;